-If you have been accused of a theft offense in Michigan, it is important you to work with an experienced criminal defense lawyer who is familiar with the complicated theft laws in the state of Michigan.
+If you have been accused of a theft offense in Michigan, it is important you work with an experienced criminal defense lawyer who is familiar with the complicated theft laws in the state of Michigan.

 A seasoned theft lawyer in Michigan will have represented those accused of both misdemeanor and felony theft and can fight passionately to help clear your name.
 Whether you have prior theft convictions or are concerned about keeping your record clean, an attorney can help.

 The type of theft offense a person is charged with and the severity of the penalties associated with the crime depends upon the value of the goods or services taken, and whether or not the defendant has any prior theft convictions.
-A Michigan theft attorney can help determine the best defense strategy that fits your charge, whether it be a felony or misdemeanor, and the circumstances surrounding it.
+A Michigan theft attorney can help determine the best defense strategy that fits their client’s charge, whether it be a felony or misdemeanor, and the circumstances surrounding it.

 There are two types of misdemeanor theft offenses in Michigan – petty theft, or larceny, of goods or services valued at less than $200, and second-degree theft of goods or services with a value between $200 and $1000.

 Petty theft is punishable by up to 93 days in jail and a fine of not more than $500, or three times the price of the goods or services taken, whichever is greater.
 Second-degree misdemeanor theft in Michigan is punishable by up to one year in jail and a fine of up to $2000, or three times the price of the goods or services taken.

 Just like misdemeanor theft, there are two levels of felony theft in Michigan.
 Persons charged with theft of goods or services valued at between $1000 and $20,000 face criminal penalties of up five years in prison and a fine of up to $10,000, or three times the value of the goods or services taken.
 Felony theft charges also apply to theft of motor vehicles, trailers or any motor vehicle part, even when those parts or vehicles are not valued at more than $1000.